Biology test “Natural communities. Test work “Natural communities Test natural communities of the native land

 Characteristic features of aquatic plants.

-minor body surface
+small body surface

 powerful root system

-no correct answer
+there is no right answer

 Types of plant communities.